Oh, hi there! I was just wondering if you can lend a few minutes of your time just for a few quick questions. I hope it’s okay!

 #10.
 Follow the Buyerarchy of Needs

 If you’ve taken up a couple of psychology classes back in college, then you’ll be pretty familiar with Maslow’s “Hierarchy of Needs” model that greatly influences our choices and behavior.

-Recently a Canadian Illustrator names Sarah Lazarovic was inspired by the said theory and re-created it to a model that aims to influence how we buy things.
+Recently a Canadian Illustrator names Sarah Lazarovic was inspired by the said theory and re-created it into a model that aims to influence how we buy things.
 And it is known as the “Buyerarchy of needs” model.